Ondion/Api-Crud-Sequelize/README.md

-## App Node JS Application to perform a CRUD with Sequelize integration.
+## App Node JS to perform a CRUD with Sequelize integration.